 We are interested in Drumchapel because it is part of the regeneration programme taking place in Glasgow.
 This has involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
 These activities have provided an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhood.

 We have carried out a number of resident surveys over our ten-year study.
 These consisted of interviews conducted face-to-face in people’s homes and included a whole range of questions about how people feel about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.

 Over time this has helped us understand more about the process of neighbourhood regeneration, and to highlight what is working well for communities and what needs more attention.

 If you've been involved in one of our surveys you can find additional information about your participation here.

 We have conducted four surveys in Drumchapel to date: in 2006 in which 1,050 residents were interviewed; 2008 in which 825 residents were interviewed; 2011 in which 839 residents were interviewed; and 2015 in which 680 residents were interviewed.
 In total, 3,394 interviews took place.

 Findings so far

-- In 2011, 83% of residents were satisfied or very satisfied with the overall condition of their home.
-This was the same as in 2006.
+- In 2015, 91% of residents were satisfied or very satisfied with their home.
+This has increased from 81% in 2006.

-- 68% of participants rated their general health as excellent or good in 2011.
+- 72% of participants rated their general health as excellent or good in 2011.
 This was a decline from 76% in 2006.

-- In terms of empowerment, 43% of participants in 2011 felt that on their own, or with others, they could influence decisions affecting their local area.
-This was a large increase from 24% in 2006.
+- In terms of empowerment, 53% of participants in 2011 felt that on their own, or with others, they could influence decisions affecting their local area.
+This was a large increase from 25% in 2006.